ordina-jworks/ordina-jworks.github.io/_posts/2018-10-12-kafka-stream-introduction.md

 ### Reading of the output

-For checking what happens in the system a data dumper was created that outputs all the messages on all the topics of interest (as well the input, as the output as the intermediate queues).
+For checking what happens in the system a data dumper was created that outputs all the messages on all the topics of interest (the input, the output and the intermediate queues included).

 ```java
 public class DumpData {